Jocy99/My-Social-Network/README.md

 4. Start your Node.js Application
 Start your Node.js application using npm start.

+5. CRUD Using Insomnia or Postman
+Once you are connected to the server you can start to create, read, update and delete data from users and thoughts.

 ## Contributing
 If you'd like to contribute to this project, definitely reach out!